 Check your local city's website to see what free or discounted activities are available.

-Visit your local library's website for free downloads of Libby audiobooks or movies.
+Visit your local library's website for free Libby audiobooks or movie downloads.

 Visit theme parks during non-peak seasons.
 You can pay less by visiting from October to February.